moldyn/FastPCA/README.md

 The project includes the 'xdrfile' library of GROMACS.
 Thus, you can use data files written as ASCII data as well as .xtc-trajectories.

-For bug-reports, write to
-   sittel@lettis.net
-or
-   florian.sittel@physik.uni-freiburg.de
+For bug-reports just open an issue.

 Happy Computing.